 PLANS?
 No. We do not have plans for the PT 11. -- Why not?

-It would certainly be to our great advantage to have plans.
+It would certainly be to our financial advantage to have plans.
 Unfortunately, our boats don't lend themselves easily to being built from plans.

 Our kits are designed in CAD from the ground up as KIT BOATS.
 We have really taken advantage of the kit technology using tongues and slots, scribe marks and alignment notches.